ente-io/ente_crypto_dart/README.md

 final decryptionChunk = CryptoUtil.decryptionChunkSize;
 ```

-## Integration tests:
+## Integration tests
-Use the Following command for running them from the root directory of this project.
+Use the Following command for running them from the example directory of this project.
 ```bash
 flutter test integration_test --dart-define=PWD=$(PWD)
 ```